alshedivat/al-folio/_pages/students.md

 ## if you plant to apply for a PhD (and work with me)

-* Please note that the admission process is through [Cornell CIS](https://www.cs.cornell.edu/phd/admissions) and not through me personally.
-The decision will be made by a committee, but if you are interested in my work, please feel free to email me (see below).

-* I'm interested in students with background and strong research interest in High-Performance Computing and Parallel Programming and Systems research; interest in Computatational Sciences (e.g., Computational Biology) is a plus.
+* I am currently only hiring students with a background and interest in High-Performance Computing, Parallel Programming and Systems research.
+An interest in Computational Sciences (e.g., Computational Biology) is a plus.
+If you think we might be a good fit, please contact me via email and I will be happy to talk with you.
+However, please note that the admissions process goes through [Cornell CIS](https://www.cs.cornell.edu/phd/admissions) and not through me personally.

-* To express interest in my work, you would need to show that you:
-  * have an idea of what I do;
-  * have some background in parallel computing;
-  * that my work is of interest to you; and
-  * include the sentence "mantua me genuit" somewhere random in the email.
+* A good introductory email should include a brief description of your experience with parallel programming and how it relates to my work (see [research section](https://giuliaguidi.github.io/research/) on my website); also include the sentence "mantua me genuit" in the email.

+Thank you for your interest, best of luck.

 ___